-After setting all the environment variables, you can build the model by running the following from the ufs-weather-model directory:
+The WM can be built by running the following command from the ufs-weather-model directory:

 '''

 ./build.sh

 '''

 Once build.sh is finished, you should see the executable, named ufs_weather_model, in the top-level directory.

 Expert help is available through a user support forum set up specifically for issues related to the Weather Model.